au-ts/libmicrokitco/README.md

 ## Solution
 ### Overview
 `libmicrokitco` is a cooperative user-land multithreading library with 2-tier scheduling for use within Microkit.
 In essence, it allow mapping of multiple executing contexts (cothreads) into 1 Protection Domain (PD).
-Then, cothreads can wait for an incoming notification from a channel, while some cothreads are waiting, another cothread can execute.
+Then, one or more cothreads can wait (block) for an incoming notification from a channel, while some cothreads are waiting, another cothread can execute.

 ### Scheduling
 A cothread can be "prioritised" or not.
 All ready "prioritised" cothreads are picked to execute in round robin before non-prioritised cothreads get picked on.
 Cothreads should yield judiciously to ensure other cothreads are not starved.